 It’s always fun watching people push LEGO to the limits.
 Here you can get a crash course in gear reduction and how to generate torque.
 It’s interesting to see the differences in weights that can be lifted.
-And it soon becomes apparent that the limitations aren’t in the gearing, or the motor, it’s the other … Continued
+And it soon becomes apparent that the limitations aren’t in the gearing, or the motor, it’s the other materials which are failing.

 This is a simple question, but sometimes, the simplest things are the most difficult to grasp.